The Blueprint Program

 - Register for the program.
 Once registered, you will be added to Blueprint’s Ultra-Helpful Weekly Email distribution list.

-- Pick up a Blueprint card from the Housing Services front desk, located on the second floor of the Koffler Student Services Centre (214 College Street).
+- Pick up a Blueprint card from the front desk of the Student Success Centre, located on the main floor of the Koffler Student Services Centre (214 College Street).

 - Read the Ultra-Helpful Weekly Email, filled with upcoming workshops and involvement activity ideas, to choose the ones that best fit your schedule and your interests.